 There is great value in simply being seen, again and again, even if the consumer doesn’t click through to an advertiser’s site immediately.

 Brand or name recognition is being built, which will hopefully reap rewards when the consumer has a buying decision to make.
 From the perspective of self-publishing, this could be when a consumer picks up their Kindle and wonders what book to buy next.

 Promoting your book is not only about advertising

 Expenditure on book promotion doesn’t necessarily only mean buying dedicated advertising.

-While Google Adwords, Facebook Ads and Goodreads and Twitter advertising are all well known and easily purchased, sometimes it is better to consider making an investment in a professionally developed blog or website, and in better targeted and managed online distribution of blog posts, articles and news stories about your books and writing.
+But sometimes it is better to consider making an investment in a professionally developed blog or website.
+Or, in better targeted and managed online distribution of blog posts, articles and news stories about your books and writing.